xzyaoi/EurusDB/docs/src/index.md

   details: Indexes, planner and other components are driven by machine learning algorithms.
 - title: Pluggable and Extendable
   details: Easily replace indexes with other techniques.
-- title: Feature 3 Title
+- title: Scalable
-  details: Feature 3 Description
+  details: Horizontally and vertically scalable.
 footer: Made by Xiaozhe Yao with ❤️
 ---